RocketPHP-org/RocketSchema/mcp_project/README.md

     `required`, `format`, `example`).
 Each property must specify a `mode` of `stored`, `enum`, or `computed`.
 Examples must include `@type`.
-- update-entity: Updates description/properties/examples of an existing entity
+- update-entity: Updates description/properties/examples of an existing entity (always provide `name`; `domain` is optional if you want to constrain the lookup to a specific domain)
 - delete-entity: Deletes an entity schema file from the domain’s `schemas/`
+- list-entities: Lists all entity schemas (optionally filter by `domain`)
+- get-entity: Returns the JSON schema for a specific entity (always provide `name`; `domain` is optional and can be used to disambiguate duplicate names)

 ## Configuration